nuwanwre/react-native-boilerplate/README.md

 ### Testing

+Until proper mocks are being added, current testing scenarios make use of a simple Hasura instance.
+You can find it [here](https://github.com/emperorhan/hasura-boilerplate) and hoist it together with Docker.
+You may update relevant variables in `.env` before running the tests.

 To run existing Test Suites run ```yarn test```.
 On occasions where some UI component with existing ```__snapshots__``` directory is being updated, run ```yarn test -u``` to update the snapshots.

 ### Updating to Latest Version of React Native